g-wn/uncrate-clone/documentation/api_docs.md

         {
           "id": 1,
           "title": "Whiskey-flavored Soap",
-          "description": "Ever wanted to get drunk in the shower?
-Now you can!", "categoryId": 1,
+          "description": "Let the sultry aroma of triple-distilled Irish whiskey cleanse you from the inside and out.
+Smelling like an alcoholic has never been so classy.", "categoryId": 1,
           "price": 24.99,
           "previewImgId": 1,